 While it is natural for some students to claim that they prefer learning something through watching a video or playing a game, that does not necessarily mean they will learn better through that medium.
 Playing educational games may be a poor use of learning time, despite the potential gains in motivation that games may offer.

 The benefit of thinking about learning styles in a classroom context is that it prompts educators to consider activities that use a variety of delivery methods.
-This is probably a good thing—but not necessarily because students have different learning styles.
+This is a good thing—but not necessarily because students have different learning styles.

-Instead it's a good thing because we know that multimodal learning is more effective than any single learning method.
+Instead, it's a good thing because we know that multimodal learning is more effective than any single learning method.
 Presenting information visually as well as aurally is much more effective than either of them by themselves.
 If an educator can further enrich the learning with a hands on project, so much the better.

 For example, hundreds of studies have shown us that repetition of information is effective for remembering information after it's taught in the class.
 Spaced repetition—where repetition is done at intervals of varying length depending on how well the students have mastered the material—is particularly effective.

 So what do you do as a teacher from all this?
-Try to build in activities that we know are good for everyone's learning.
+Build in activities that we know are good for everyone's learning.
+All students benefit from multimodal learning environments.

 Sources